genedelisa/MIDIPlayer/README.md

 # MIDIPlayer

-Using AVMIDIPlayer.
+Using AVMIDIPlayer from a MIDI file, and from a MusicSequence.

-SoundFonts don't seem to work yet.'
+SoundFonts don't seem to work yet.
+Nor DLS files.

 ## Blog post for this example.